julien-muke/host-static-website-s3-amplify/README.md

 ![Screenshot 2024-12-02 174210](https://github.com/user-attachments/assets/ede3c609-5deb-4c12-ad4a-d8dbba0e27ab)

-4. To upload your objects, choose Upload.
+4. To upload your files, choose Upload.

+Note: If you want the static website used in this tutorial, you can find the source code [here]()

-Amazon S3 uploads your object.
+Amazon S3 uploads your files.
 When the upload completes, you can see a success message on the Upload status page.

 ![Screenshot 2024-12-02 174555](https://github.com/user-attachments/assets/e8975f02-f640-4b3f-87a0-369826b4a098)